rsify/alfred-polyglot/readme.md

 ## Setup

-1. Set the default language text will get translated to if `from` parameter is not specified.
+1. Set the default language text will get translated to if `to` parameter is not specified.

  ```
  trans !set default-language (language)